ContainerSolutions/construct/README.md

 # Construct
 Run one app/framework on each mesos agent.
+Useful in 'helper' use cases.
+E.g. installing a networking helper, a load balancer helper, or some application specific requirements.

 ## Requirements
 - `pip install -r requirements.txt`
+- MiniMesos.org (preferred)
-- Vagrant (for vagrant)
+- Vagrant (if you don't want to use mini-mesos).

 ## Running
-Run through the code.
-In this version will start a simplewebserver on each slave.
+Run `python launch.py`.
+It will install a simple webserver on every slave.